• Our Wander

 The Matcha Tokyo (FUK Airport) - Matcha Latte

 Surprise find in the airport transit area.
-Best way one last taste of Japan before departure.
+Best way to get one last taste of Japan before departure.

 Hotel Recommendations for Kyushu Road Trip

-While we detailed our Fukuoka accommodation earlier, these are the hotels we booked for our road trip.
-We selected these hotels for their high ratings and they are within driving distance to major attractions.
+These are the hotels we stayed for our road trip.
+We selected these hotels for their good ratings and driving distance to attractions.

 Key Feature